Skip to main content

 See the table with the revised importer levy

-We want your feedback on:
+We sought feedback on:

 • the proposals to expand some services that are required to support a robust food safety system